-Without this statement, the CAS will not attract the required 30 points and the Tier 4 visa application will be refused.
+Without this statement, the CAS will not attract the required 30 points and the Student visa application will be refused.

 We have compiled a list of commonly asked questions to help you understand whether this will affect you, and if so, how 'academic progression' is assessed by the University.